 LAOS INSPIRATION: WHY YOU NEED TO VISIT LAOS NOW

-#2 ENJOY THE COLOURS OF LUANG PRABANG NIGHT MARKETS
+#2 ENJOY THE COLOURS OF THE LUANG PRABANG NIGHT MARKET

 South East Asia is a haven for markets, and Luang Prabang has one of the best - the colourful and lively night Evening Markets, which take place from 17:00 - 23:00 in the centre of town.
 Hill-tribe traders and local vendors emerge selling all the usual products, including incredible wood carvings, handicrafts, jewellery (it's the perfect place to load up of traveller wristbands), lighting, clothing, and other knick knacks.
 As is the case with most markets in the region, bartering is normal - play hard but fair and haggle politely.

-It’s also a wonderful place to photograph as the streets are alive with colour and people, however remember to be respectful as ask before you take a portrait.
+The Luang Prabang night market is a wonderful place to photograph as the streets are alive with colour and people, however remember to be respectful and always ask before you take a portrait.

 #3 EAT TO YOUR HEART'S CONTENT IN BUFFET STREET

-Buffet street is a backpackers dream – a narrow laneway filled with a market style buffet, with tasty local dishes ranging from fish and meat dishes, to vegetarian.
+Buffet street, just off the main Luang Prabang night market, is a backpackers dream - a narrow laneway just off the night market filled with a market style buffet, with tasty local dishes ranging from fish and meat dishes, to vegetarian.

 You pay for a bowl, and then pick what you want - couple it with a beer and you're all set.
 The seating is communal, which is perfect to meet fellow travellers and exchange stories over a decent meal.